ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/thread_commissioning.md

 #### Using the Thread commissioning application

 When building a Thread example application, do not change any of the PSKc related parameters (network name, extended PAN ID or PSKc).
-PSKc has been precalculated for the application.
-The nanostack has no capability to generate PSKc on runtime.
+PSKc has been precalculated for the application. `Thread Network` is the network password that is required by the commissioning application to commission the mbed Thread examples.

 You can use the [Thread Android application](https://play.google.com/store/apps/details?id=org.threadgroup.commissioner) for commissioning.
 Download and install this on your Android device, turn on Wi-Fi and start the app.
 Then follow these steps after ensuring all the requirements listed above are satisfied: